 The pre-med/pre-dental program is open to all HBU students interested in a career in medicine or dentistry.
 The program is not a major, rather it is a series of classes and activities designed to prepare students for entry into these schools.
-The coursework, show below, consists of the pre-requisite courses required by the majority of the public medical and dental schools in Texas prior to entry.
+The coursework, shown in the table below, consists of the pre-requisite courses required by the majority of the public medical and dental schools in Texas prior to entry.
 Some professional schools, especially private schools, may have slightly different requirements.
-Activities in the program include membership in the appropriate pre-professional student organization.
-These are Alpha Epsilon Delta, Pre-Professional Honor Society (AED) and the American Student Dental Association (ASDA).
-Other activities include trips to medical and dental schools, community service events, and workshops offered by the Health Professions Office.
-Students should check the bulletin board on the second floor of the science building for information about scheduled activities.
+Activities in the program include membership in the appropriate pre-professional student organization (Alpha Epsilon Delta, Pre-Professional Honor Society and the American Student Dental Association), trips to medical and dental schools, and workshops offered by the Health Professions Office.
+Students should check the bulletin board on the second floor of the Cullen Science building for information about scheduled activities.
 Students are also encouraged to seek shadowing opportunities with area health care professionals and to perform community service as individuals or in conjunction with AED and ASDA.

 Entry into a health professions school is a competitive process.
-Successful students are encouraged to fulfill all course pre-requisites during their first 2 1⁄2 years, take the MCAT during their junior year, and apply to medical/dental school the summer after their junior year.
-Students must also acquire a letter of evaluation as part of their application package.
-This letter can be in either of two forms.
+Successful students are encouraged to fulfill all course pre-requisites during their first 2 1⁄2 years, take the MCAT/DAT during their junior year, and apply to medical/dental school the summer after their junior year.
+Students must also acquire a letter(s) of evaluation as part of their application package.
+The letter(s) can be in either of two forms.

 - The first form is the Composite Letter of Evaluation Package.
 This type is the one preferred by the professional schools.
 This package contains comments by the science faculty, advisors, and evaluations performed by the Applicant Evaluation Committee.
-In order to obtain this letter, a student must: - 1) complete 30 semester hours of which 16 are science courses at HBU - 2) complete 13 of the 14 pre-requisite courses (46 hrs is the total required) listed below.
-If 13 classes have not been completed, the student will be

-2009-2010 HBU Catalog Version Date 9/22/09 www.hbu.edu/catalog Page 187 of 317

-- referred to the Medical Professions Advisory Committee, for evaluation and comments to be included in the Evaluation Package. - 3) register with the Health Professions Office (room S219) to indicate their intention to apply to medical/dental school.
-This registration should occur between January 15 and March 1 of the application year. - 4) attend a 30 minute scheduled interview with the Applicant Evaluation Committee during the spring semester prior to application.

-In addition to these requirements, students are highly encouraged to attend the series of 3 workshops designed to acquaint students with the on-line Texas Medical and Dental Application Service, the format of a successful personal statement, and the expectations of the medical school faculty at the interview.

-- The second form is the Individual Evaluation Letter Package.
+In order to obtain this letter, a student must: - 1) Complete 30 semester hours at HBU, of which 16 are science courses - 2) Complete 13 of the 14 pre-requisite courses (46 hrs is the total required) listed in the table below.
+If 13 classes have not been completed, the student will be referred to the Medical Professions Advisory Committee, for evaluation and comments to be included in the Evaluation Package. - 3) Register with the Health Professions Office (room S219) to indicate their intention to apply to medical/dental school.
+This registration should occur between January 15 and March 1 of the application year. - 4) Attend a 30 minute scheduled interview with the Applicant Evaluation Committee during the spring semester prior to application.
+In addition to these requirements, students are highly encouraged to attend the series of 3 workshops designed to acquaint students with the on-line Texas Medical and Dental Application Service, the format of a successful personal statement, and the expectations of the medical school faculty at the interview. - The second form is the Individual Evaluation Letter Package.
 This type can be used in lieu of the Composite Package, if the student cannot attend the interview/ workshops or register in advance, as required above.
 This package consists of two individual recommendation letters from faculty members, a cover letter by the Health Professions Office and may also include a letter from a health care professional.
-To obtain this letter, a student must: - 1) complete 24 semester hours of which 16 are science courses - register with the Health Professions Office and turn in the two recommendation letters, obtained from professors in your major.
-Include at least one science professor.
+To obtain this letter, a student must: - 1) Complete 24 semester hours at HBU, of which 16 are science courses - Register with the Health Professions Office and turn in the two recommendation letters, obtained from professors in your major.
+We recommend that you include at least one science professor.